bearprin/bearprin.github.io/_publications/roma23.md

 - DF has a resolution of 128^3.
 - The videos themselves do not reflect the performance, they are just 60FPS playback.

 All experiments and timings are conducted on a desktop with a 3.70 GHz Interl i9-10900K and an NVIDIA GeForce RTX 3080 Ti.
-The table reblow reports the average performance on *Morphing Spot Scene*, *Abstract Scene*, and *BrainStem Scene* (similar scene complixity):
+The table reblow reports the average performance on *Morphing Spot Scene*, *Morphing Spikes Scene*, and *BrainStem Scene* (similar scene complixity):

 |      |    Generation   |     Tracing     |                                                                                                                                                                                                     |
 |------|:---------------:|:---------------:|-----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|